MR-JK004/Hall-Booking-API/README.md

 Each endpoint handles errors gracefully and returns appropriate HTTP status codes along with error messages.

 - **500 Internal Server Error:** Occurs when there's an issue processing the request on the server.

-Make sure to handle these errors in your client applications to provide a smooth user experience.